Skip to Content

 Cost: Around $35 / adult.

-17. Take A Gondola Ride In The Venetian
+17. Venetian Gondola Ride

 Gondola ride inside the Venetian hotel in Las Vegas is one of the most popular things for couples and families to do near the facade mock up canal side shops and streets of venice